 Mammals.
 More than one in five mammal species are at risk.
 Even worse, 50% of primate species are facing extinction.
 These include gorillas, lemurs, orangutans, and monkeys.
 Australia's koalas are functionally extinct.

 Chimpanzees.
 These primates share of 98% of human DNA.
 They have been listed as endangered since 2015.

 The Six Causes of the Sixth Mass Extinction

-The six major causes of this catastrophe are loss of habitat, introduction of foreign species, pandemic diseases, hunting and fishing, pollution, and climate disruption.
+The six major causes of this catastrophe are loss of habitat, the introduction of foreign species, pandemic diseases, hunting and fishing, pollution, and climate change.
 All of these are man-made.
 This impact is so prevalent that some scientists are calling this the Anthropocene extinction.

 A 2004 study found that human population density was the biggest cause of local higher extinction rates.
 When people moved into an area, animal species died off.
 They were hunted, their habitat was cleared for farming, and they were polluted by waste.
 Humans also brought along foreign species, such as rats, and pandemic diseases that killed off other species.

-Climate change threatens species worldwide.
-It is melting glaciers, raising temperatures, making the ocean more acidic, and creating drought.
+Climate change causes extinction by melting glaciers, raising temperatures, making the ocean more acidic, and creating drought.
 It threatens polar bears, koalas, Adelie penguins, and coral reefs.
 For example, the golden toad went extinct in 1989.
 It lived in Costa Rica’s cloud forests that have disappeared due to climate change.

 According to a 2019 United Nations study, the increase in the extinction rate has hurt agriculture.
 Since 2000, 20% of the earth’s vegetated surface has become less productive.
 In the oceans, a third of fishing areas are being overharvested.
 Birds that eat crop pests are down by 11%.